 - Set your budget and bid for your ad placement.

 - Monitor your results and adjust as needed.

 One of the most effective methods to generate leads is by offering free resources that are valuable to your target audience.

-Whether it’s an e-book, a whitepaper, or attending an insightful webinar – there are limitless possibilities to help your prospects gain the knowledge they need.
+Whether it’s gated content like an e-book or a whitepaper, or attending an insightful webinar – there are limitless possibilities to help your prospects gain the knowledge they need.